DNSCrypt/dnscrypt-resolvers/v2/relays.md

 ## anon-scaleway-ams

 Anonymized DNS relay hosted in Amsterdam and maintained by Frank Denis (@jedisct1).
-IPv6 only.
 Running on an instance donated by https://scaleway.com

 sdns://gRE1MS4xNS4xMjIuMjUwOjQ0Mw